LAMMPS at TACC

 ibrun lmp_gpu -sf gpu -pk gpu 4 -in lammps_input

-You can also run LAMMPS within an idev session as demonstrated below:
+You can also run LAMMPS interactively within an idev session as demonstrated below:

 login1$ idev